talsania/MedLabAI/readme.md

 - Training data is synthetic - real world accuracy will vary
 - Limited to predicting common conditions only
 - Not a substitute for professional medical diagnosis
-> Disclaimer: This application is for educational purposes only and should not be used for actual medical diagnosis.
-Always consult healthcare professionals for medical advice.

-## 📄 License

-MIT